Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Introduction

-Gradient descent (GD) has served as a baseline algorithm for solving nonconvex optimization.
+Gradient descent (GD) has served as a baseline algorithm for solving nonconvex optimization problems.
 However, the convergence of GD to global minimizers is not guaranteed, and it can take exponential time to escape saddle points \cite{du2017gradient}.
-Nevertheless, GD with random initialization was shown to recover the global minimum successfully in many different problems such as phase retrieval \cite{chen2019gradient}, matrix sensing \cite{li2018algorithmic}, matrix factorization \cite{ye2021global}, and training of neural networks \cite{du2019gradient}.
-Previous works on matrix completion \cite{cong2020implicit,chen2020nonconvex} proved the convergence of GD under the spectral initialization that locates the initial point in the local region of the minima.
-However, the role of random initialization when solving matrix completion with GD is not fully understood yet, although its success is observed in practice.
-Hence, we aim to answer the following question:
+Nevertheless, GD with random initialization has been shown to successfully recover the global minimum in many different problems such as phase retrieval \cite{chen2019gradient}, matrix sensing \cite{li2018algorithmic}, matrix factorization \cite{ye2021global}, and neural network training \cite{du2019gradient}.
+Previous work on matrix completion \cite{cong2020implicit,chen2020nonconvex} proved the convergence of GD under the spectral initialization, which locates the initial point in the local region of the minima.
+However, the role of random initialization in solving matrix completion with GD is not fully understood yet, although its success is observed in practice.
+Therefore, we aim to answer the following question:

-We answer this question with affirmative showing that GD with small random initialization converges to the ground truth successfully for rank-1 symmetric matrix completion.
-In the analysis, we use vanilla GD that does not modify GD in any way such as regularizer or truncation does.
+We answer this question affirmatively and show that GD with small random initialization successfully converges to the ground truth for rank-1 symmetric matrix completion.
+In the analysis, we use vanilla GD, which does not incorporate any modifications, such as regularization or truncation, into the GD algorithm.
 We also characterize the entire trajectory that GD follows by showing that the trajectory is well approximated by the fully observed case.
-The small initialization plays a critical role in analyzing the trajectory of early stages, where the randomly initialized vector is almost orthogonal to the first eigenvector of ground truth matrix.
+The small initialization plays a critical role in analyzing the trajectory of the early stages, where the randomly initialized vector is nearly orthogonal to the first eigenvector of the ground truth matrix.
 We provide a bound on the required initialization size for the algorithm to converge, and our bound suggests that one can use a larger initialization to improve the convergence speed as more samples are provided.
-However, in any case, GD with small random initialization takes only logarithmic amount of time to reach the point where local convergence can start.
-To the best of our knowledge, this is the first result on matrix completion that proves the convergence of vanilla GD without any carefully designed initialization.
+However, in any case, GD with a small random initialization takes only logarithmic amount of time (with respect to the matrix dimension) to reach the point where local convergence can begin.
+To the best of our knowledge, this is the first result on matrix completion that proves the convergence of vanilla GD without a carefully designed initialization.